paul-m/drupal-merge-plugin/README.md

 `drupal-merge-plugin` is a Composer plugin that allows Drupal modules to specify their own Composer-based dependencies without extra infrastructure.

-Note that this plugin is fully compatible with Drupal multisite.
-It will discover and reconcile all dependencies for all modules present in the Drupal installation, across the different sites.
-They will all share the same `vendor/` directory where other Drupal dependencies reside.

 It builds on the Wikimedia project's `composer-merge-plugin`, and inherits some of that project's behaviors.

 You can read the documentation for Wikimedia's `composer-merge-plugin` here: https://github.com/wikimedia/composer-merge-plugin